spacebeam/research/web/torchup.org/content/pages/rules.md

 ## Tournament Structure
 The tournament will be round-robin, with as many rounds as possible.

-The round format is 1v1, all best of 5, maps are random from the pool without duplicate locations per round, a round ends when participants complete all best of 5 games between bots on all maps.
+The round format is 1v1, best-of-99 games per match, bots always play exactly 99 games per match to determine the winner of that match.

 ### Tournament winner